demopark/sequelize-docs-Zh-CN/other-topics/typescript.md

 User.hasMany(Project, {
   sourceKey: 'id',
   foreignKey: 'ownerId',
-  as: 'projects', // this determines the name in `associations`!
+  as: 'projects' // this determines the name in `associations`!
 });

 Address.belongsTo(User, { targetKey: 'id' });